 - Compensation and Benefits.
 We are committed to offering competitive compensation and benefits, tailored in form and amount to geography, industry, experience and performance and designed to attract associates, motivate and reward performance, drive growth and support retention.
 We have a common job architecture across our businesses to provide a standardized framework for defining jobs, job families, and career levels, and set market-aligned pay structures for each career level (adjusted as appropriate for the particular job family, industry, and geography) based on a range of compensation surveys. - Performance Management.
 Performance for Growth ("P4G"), our annual performance management program, supports our high-performance culture by seeking to ensure that high-performing associates are recognized and rewarded for their contributions.
 P4G guides associates and their managers in setting clear personal performance goals aligned to our strategic priorities.
-Annual reviews under the program assess performance against these formal, annual objectives and against our leadership anchors. - Talent Development and Career Mobility.
+Annual reviews under the program assess performance against these formal, annual objectives and against our Core Behaviors. - Talent Development and Career Mobility.
 Our talent development program (which is generally structured to consist of 70% on-the-job learning, 20% coaching and mentoring and 10% formal training) strives to provide every associate with appropriate development opportunities.
 In particular, we make available to people leaders at every level training, coaching and developmental resources to help them be effective leaders and advance their careers.
 We further encourage internal promotion and mobility through our Danaher Go program, which makes open positions throughout the organization visible to associates and proactively encourages our associates to seek promotional opportunities.
-We assess our performance in this area using metrics including internal fill rate (which tracks the percentages of open roles at particular levels filled by our own associates) as well as the percentage of eligible associates with completed talent assessments/career plans. - Safety and Risk Management.
+We assess our performance in this area using metrics including internal fill rate (which tracks the percentages of open roles at particular levels filled by our own associates) as well as the percentage of eligible associates with completed talent assessments/career plans.

+Safety and Risk Management.
 Associate safety is deeply embedded in our culture.
 Our Environment, Health and Safety ("EHS") Policy establishes the core principles upon which our EHS management programs are built, and associates use our DBS-based "4E" toolkit to identify, assess and control hazards related to ergonomics, energetics, exposures and environment.
 In addition, we evaluate and manage risks relating to our human capital strategy as part of Danaher's enterprise risk management program.
 Key quantitative measures that we use to assess performance in this category include total recordable incident rate (defined as the number of work-related injuries or illness cases serious enough to require treatment beyond first aid, per 100 associates) and days away, restricted or transferred (defined as the number of work-related injuries or illness cases that result in an employee working with physical restrictions, being away from work or unable to do their job or transferring to other work, per 100 associates).

 The health and well-being of our associates has been a key area of focus in our response to the COVID-19 pandemic.
-We launched a global Employee Assistance Program in March 2020 to ensure a consistent support structure for mental health and well-being across the Company and have since expanded the program to provide enhanced support with respect to childcare, eldercare and tutoring, among other areas.
+We launched a global Employee Assistance Program in 2020 to ensure a consistent support structure for mental health and wellbeing across the Company and have since expanded the program to provide enhanced support with respect to childcare, eldercare and tutoring, among other areas.
 In the United States, we have provided benefits beyond the requirements of the Families First Act, for example by extending our leave policy to cover elder care and providing for voluntary leaves even in certain circumstances not required by the law.
 We have also implemented safety precautions on a facility-specific basis.
-The results of our 2021 Associate Engagement Survey questions relating to the pandemic validate the impact of these efforts: 87% of surveyed associates believe that associate well-being and safety is Danaher's priority, and 90% of surveyed associates feel supported by their direct supervisor in adapting to changes due to the pandemic.